lancedb/cocoindex-lancedb-demo/README.md

 ## Inspect the database

-To inspect the table row count and list the indexes and schema of the tables in LanceDB, run the `inspect_db.py` script.
+To display the schema of the table, display its row count and list its indexes, run the `inspect_db.py` script.

 ```bash
 uv run inspect_db.py
 ```

-This can be used to track the table evolution over time.